nolenzhao/blog/content/posts/uc++.md

 These are somewhat concurrency exclusive.
 May not have immediately practicality in sequential code.

 ### Coroutines
 Coroutines are in essence, a stack-full class.
 It allows for suspension and resumption of computation within methods.
 The stack-full nature allows preservation of the results mid-computation.
 If readers are familiar with generators in Python or other languages, the concept is similar.
-However, coroutines in uC++ are more powerful, as they allow coroutines to suspend and call other coroutines, whereas generators in Python can only suspend back to main (they are stackless and use main's stack).
+However, coroutines in uC++ are more powerful, as they allow coroutines to suspend and call other coroutines, whereas generators[^2] in Python can only suspend back to main (they are stackless and use main's stack).

 [^1]: The `with` statement can perform the same cleanup here.
 The statement following `with` must return a context manager object (must define behaviour for entrance and exit).
 It should be noted that this version releases the lock **before** the `except` statement is run, as the lock is released when exiting the `with` block.
 The snippet with the `finally` clause releases the lock **after** the `except` statement.
 If the error logging is not a critical section, unlocking earlier can have better performance.